acostahf/project-1/readme.md

 ## User stories
 1. As a user I want to start the game with a button
-2. As a user I want the color button to light up and make a sound that is unquie to that button.
+2. As a user I want the color button to light up.
-3. As a user I want to be able to press the button and let me know with a sound that 4. the right button was click
+3. As a user I want to be able to press the button.
 4. As a user I want a sound to let me know if i press the wrong button
 5. As a user if the button I press was correct I want the game to wait a few seconds to start again.
 6. As a user when the game starts again I want it to start from the first button and add one more button for everytime the game starts if I keep guessing correct.